HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Dilated Cardiomyopathy

 - in this condition the chambers of the heart become swollen so that they are no longer able to pump.
 This prevents the blood from moving through the heart, affecting the dog in many different ways.
 This condition tends to be most problematic in male, middle-aged, large breed dogs that are relatively inactive, overweight, or have a history of parvovirus or taurine deficiencies.
 In some cases the disease seems to have no specific cause and may be genetically linked.
 The typical symptoms include breathing problems, lack of energy, weakness, coughing and distended abdomen with excessive fluid on the stomach and lungs.
-Often using drug therapies to help strength then heart as well as feeding diet supplements and low sodium diets may help prolong the dog's life but the condition itself cannot be cured and will eventually lead to death.
+Often using drug therapies to help strengthen then heart as well as feeding diet supplements and low sodium diets may help prolong the dog's life but the condition itself cannot be cured and will eventually lead to death.

 Congestive Heart Failure